emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 workflow: you’ll almost always have 2 Terminal windows open, one accessing the FARM and one on your own computer.
 Make sure you’ve got that setup going on your computer now.
-On your own computer’s Terminal window, create a folder in your home directory called `FARM_learning`.
+On your own computer’s Terminal window, use `mkdir` to create a folder in your home directory called `FARM_learning`.
 We’re going to copy our `README` file over to this folder using `rsync`.
 To do this, we’ll start in our home directory on our computer.
 Now you’ll run `rsync -avze 'ssh -p 2022' farm_username@farm.cse.ucdavis.edu:/home/farm_username/testing/README.md ~/FARM_learning`.
 This will copy the file from the listed destination to the new location.
 If you were to leave the `README.md` portion off of